gaearon/overreacted.io/src/pages/how-does-setstate-know-what-to-do.md

 When people first look at the [Hooks proposal API](https://reactjs.org/docs/hooks-intro.html), they often wonder: how does `useState` “know what to do”?
 The assumption is that it’s more “magical” than a base `React.Component` class with `this.setState()`.

-But as we have seen today, `React.Component.prototype.setState()` has been an illusion all along.
+But as we have seen today, the base class `setState()` implementation has been an illusion all along.
 It doesn’t do anything except forwarding the call to the current renderer.
-And `useState` [does exactly the same thing](https://github.com/facebook/react/blob/ce43a8cd07c355647922480977b46713bd51883e/packages/react/src/ReactHooks.js#L55-L56).
+And `useState` Hook [does exactly the same thing](https://github.com/facebook/react/blob/ce43a8cd07c355647922480977b46713bd51883e/packages/react/src/ReactHooks.js#L55-L56).

 **Instead of an `updater` field, Hooks use a “dispatcher” object.** When you call `React.useState()`, `React.useEffect()`, or another built-in Hook, these calls are forwarded to the current dispatcher.